Support for Mental Health and Substance-Abuse Challenges

 Length of stay at our residential facilities ranges from a two-week crisis program to many years, and the length of stay is customizable to meet the needs of those in our care.
 Our houses offer home-like environments with a maximum of two people per room, and some residents have private rooms.

 Individuals in our residential mental health and crisis programs reside in their home communities to make connections and find local resources – to serve them now and in the future.
 The goal of the program is for residents to resume their best lives possible while providing the least-restrictive setting possible, always with a recovery focus.

 Referral and contact information

-In addition, you may dial 211 to reach 211 Wisconsin, a phone line where resource specialists have access to a comprehensive database of health and human services in your community.
+If you are in a crisis, dial 911 or dial 211 to reach 211 Wisconsin, a phone line where resource specialists have access to a comprehensive database of health and human services in your community.
 Information and referral is available 24 hours a day, seven days a week – throughout the year and in more than 90 languages.